1tilen/Anytone_HAM_SLO/README.md

 **When importing into the CPS use the files inside the ZIP: UseThis.zip**

 This is because GitHub converts csv files line endings from CRLF(Windows format) to LF(Unix Format).
 Github does not edit files inside the zip.
 CPS responds with an error when importing files with LF line endings.

+If you find the "codeplug" useful you can buy me a coffee by clicking on: https://www.buymeacoffee.com/s54b Thanks!